Node.js

 # devDependencies vs dependencies

-• All our dependencies are listed under "devDependencies", as they are only needed during local development
+• Most of the dependencies are listed under "devDependencies", as they are only needed during local **development **

 • Packages that are needed for your application in production should be listed under "dependencies"